Bismillah Khan

-Bismillah Khan (born Qumaruddin Khan, 21 March 1916 – 21 August 2006), often referred to by the title Ustad, was an Indian musician credited with popularizing the shehnai, a reeded woodwind instrument.
-He played it with such expressive virtuosity that he became a leading Hindustani classical music artist.
-His name was indelibly linked with the woodwind instrument.
-While the shehnai had long held importance as a folk instrument played primarily schooled in traditional ceremonies, Khan is credited with elevating its status and bringing it to the concert stage.
+Ustad Bismillah Khan (born Qamaruddin Khan, 21 March 1916 – 21 August 2006), often referred to by the title Ustad, was an Indian musician credited with popularizing the shehnai, a reeded woodwind instrument.
+His virtuosity made him a leading Hindustani classical music artist, indelibly linking his name with the woodwind instrument.
+While the shehnai had importance as a folk instrument played primarily by musicians schooled in traditional ceremonies, Khan elevated its status and brought it to the concert stage.

-Khan was a devout Muslim but performed at both Hindu and Muslim ceremonies and was considered a symbol of religious harmony.
-His fame was such that he was selected to perform for the ceremony at Delhi’s historic Red Fort as the Indian flag unfurled at the hour of India’s independence on August 15, 1947.
-His music was played on television every Independence Day.
-He turned down invitations to perform in other countries before 1966, when the Indian government insisted that he play at the Edinburgh International Festival.
+Khan was a devout Muslim but performed at both Hindu and Muslim ceremonies, and was considered a symbol of religious harmony.
+Owing to his fame, he was selected to perform for the ceremony at Delhi's historic Red Fort as the Indian flag unfurled at the hour of India's independence on 15 August 1947.
+His music was played (in Raag Kafi) on television every Independence Day.
+Khan turned down invitations to perform in other countries before 1966, when the Indian government insisted that he play at the Edinburgh International Festival.
 This gained him a following in the West, and he continued to appear in Europe and North America thereafter.